MehtabSJ003/Omnifood_Project/README.md

 - CSS3
 - JavaScript

-Your technology stack includes **HTML5** for structuring the content, **CSS3** for styling and layout, and **JavaScript** to enhance interactivity and user experience.
+This technology stack includes **HTML5** for structuring the content, **CSS3** for styling and layout, and **JavaScript** to enhance interactivity and user experience.
 The AI component is at the core of my solution, driving the meal planning process and ensuring a personalized and health-focused approach for you.
-Together, these technologies enable me to deliver a seamless and efficient platform that empowers you to maintain a healthy diet even in your busy life.
+Together, these technologies enable me to deliver a seamless and efficient platform that empowers to maintain this site.